Higher homotopy normalities in topological groups: -local normality of Lie groups

 for $i\le 2kn+2\ell m$.
-Then there exists a commutative diagram of fiberwise pointed maps
+This implies that there exists a commutative diagram of fiberwise pointed maps

+Here the top and bottom arrows cover $\alpha'$ and $\gamma'$, respectively.
+Moreover, their restrictions to the fiber over the basepoint are $\alpha'$ and the composite of the maps

+respectively.
+Composing the squares (\ref{diagram_proj_to_reduced}) and (\ref{diagram_reduced_to_classifying}), we get the homotopy commutative square of fiberwise pointed maps

-where the right horizontal arrows cover $\alpha'$ and $\gamma'$, respectively, and the right vertical arrow is the induced map of $f$ Thus taking the adjoints in the outer rectangle in the sense of Theorem \ref{thm_Tsu16_fw}, the conditions in Theorem \ref{thm_main} are verified.
+where the bottom arrow covers the inclusion $B_kG\to BG$.
+Thus taking the adjoint to this diagram in the sense of Theorem \ref{thm_Tsu16_fw}, we obtain the homotopy commutative diagram of fiberwise $A_\ell$-maps between fiberwise topological groups

+where each arrow covers the same map as the corresponding arrow in the previous diagram.
+The map $\phi'$ can be inverted over $B_kG$ to be a fiberwise $A_\ell$-equivalence $\phi\colon(B_kf)^\ast E\to E_kH\times_{\conj}H$.
+Now we can verify the conditions in Theorem \ref{thm_main}.
 Therefore, the homomorphism $f$ is $p$-locally an $N_k(\ell)$-map. \end{proof}

 \begin{rem} In the proof of the theorem, the action $G\to\mathcal{A}_\ell(H,H)$ of the resulting $N_k(\ell)$-map is null-homotopic since $E$ is trivial.
 Let us propose to call such an $N_k(\ell)$-map a \textit{$Z_k(\ell)$-map}, where $Z$ comes from the German word \textit{zentral}.
 Although it seems stronger condition than being an $N_k(\ell)$-map, we have no example at this point for an $N_k(\ell)$-map but not a $Z_k(\ell)$-map between Lie groups. \end{rem}